Table of Contents

 Scientific Studies on Red Light Therapy and Cortisol

-Red light therapy has been making waves in the medical community.
-Now, individuals are exploring its use to help balance cortisol levels.
-Although studies on red light therapy and cortisol are just beginning to surface, preliminary findings and clinical trials are encouraging.
-A 2006 study published in Lasers in Medical Science revealed that cortisol levels were significantly lowered in patients with chronic pain with the use of low-level laser therapy.
-Another 2014 clinical trial involved athletes under physical stress.
-The research noted that, following red light therapy treatment, the athletes had decreased post-exercise cortisol levels and had improved recovery times.
+Although studies on red light therapy and cortisol are just beginning to surface, preliminary findings are encouraging.
+A 2006 study in *Lasers in Medical Science* revealed that cortisol levels were significantly lowered in patients with chronic pain who used low-level laser therapy.
+Another 2014 clinical trial involving athletes under physical stress noted that, following red light therapy, the athletes had decreased post-exercise cortisol levels and improved recovery times.

 Clinical Trials on Red Light Therapy for Cortisol